High-speed rail in Indonesia: Controversies

 In April 2016, five Chinese high-speed rail project workers were arrested at Halim Perdanakusuma Airbase.
 This incident highlighted the refusal of the Indonesian Air Force to give up lands belonging to the airbase in East Jakarta.
 It was reported that one of the railway stations would be located on land currently within the base.

 Ignasius Jonan who was the minister of transportation when the high-speed rail project was first started initially rejected when the project was turnover from Japan to China due to high operational cost and others high expanses from China site.
 However Jonan was relieved from his position as minister of transportation just before the high-speed rail project started, many believes he was actually relieved from his position as transportation minister due to his disagreement for turning the high-speed rail project from Japan to China.

 In February 2018, Onan Hiroshi, a Japanese cartoonist, described Indonesian President Joko Widodo as a "High-speed rail beggar" pointing out Indonesia's request for Japan's assistance in completing the project.
 The cartoon quickly drew protest from Indonesian internet users, and by 25 February, the cartoonist tweeted an apology, removed the drawings, and closed the page.

-On October 2025, the newly appointed Finance Minister Purbaya Yudhi Sadewa announced his strong opposition to using the national state revenue and expenditure budget to cover the debt owed to China for the Indonesia-China high-speed rail project.
+In October 2025, then-newly appointed Finance Minister Purbaya Yudhi Sadewa announced his strong opposition to using the national state revenue and expenditure budget to cover the debt owed to China for the Indonesia-China high-speed rail project.
 Purbaya stated that the Indonesia-China high-speed rail project has been too complicated ever since its inception.
-The operational costs and the debt that needs to be repaid for the project are not balanced, with the income from the high-speed rail being only around 1 trillion rupiah a year, while the debt owed to China is approximately 2 trillion rupiah annually.
+The operational costs and the debt that must be repaid for the project are unbalanced, as the income from the high-speed rail is only around 1 trillion rupiah per year, while the debt owed to China is approximately 2 trillion rupiah annually.

 Jakarta–Bandung

 Infrastructure

 11% of the railway consists of tunnel sections spanned over 13 tunnels, while 38% is set on viaducts.
 Tunnel 6, the longest tunnel, has a length of 4,478 meters on the Jakarta-Bandung high-speed rail.
-Halim railway station, the largest station on the railway, is situated in Makasar in East Jakarta and consists of three platforms with six track lines; it is expected to connect with LRT Jabodebek.
+Halim railway station, the largest station on the railway, is situated in Makasar in East Jakarta and consists of three platforms with six track lines; it is connected with LRT Jabodebek.
 The station has a total area of 78,315 square metres.

 The railway is built on a double track and electrified, suitable for 350 km/h (220 mph).

 Stations

 There are four stations on the line.
-One of them, Karawang, was officially opened in 24 December 2024.
+One of them, Karawang, was officially opened on 24 December 2024.